Methanogen

 Methanogens are anaerobic archaea that produce methane as a byproduct of their energy metabolism, i.e., catabolism.
 Methane production, or methanogenesis, is the only biochemical pathway for ATP generation in methanogens.
 All known methanogens belong exclusively to the domain Archaea, although some bacteria, plants, and animal cells are also known to produce methane.
 However, the biochemical pathway for methane production in these organisms differs from that in methanogens and does not contribute to ATP formation.
 Methanogens belong to various phyla within the domain Archaea.
 Previous studies placed all known methanogens into the superphylum Euryarchaeota.
 However, recent phylogenomic data have led to their reclassification into several different phyla.
 Methanogens are common in various anoxic environments, such as marine and freshwater sediments, wetlands, the digestive tracts of animals, wastewater treatment plants, rice paddy soil, and landfills.
-While some methanogens are extremophiles, such as Methanopyrus kandleri, which grows between 84 and 110 °C, or Methanonatronarchaeum thermophilum, which grows at a pH range of 8.2 to 10.2 and a Na+ concentration of 3 to 4.8 M, most of the isolates are mesophilic and grow around neutral pH.
+While some methanogens are extremophiles, such as Methanopyrus kandleri, which grows between 84 and 110 C, or Methanonatronarchaeum thermophilum, which grows at a pH range of 8.2 to 10.2 and a Na+ concentration of 3 to 4.8 M, most of the isolates are mesophilic and grow around neutral pH.

 Physical description

 Methanogens are usually cocci (spherical) or rods (cylindrical) in shape, but long filaments (Methanobrevibacter filiformis, Methanospirillum hungatei) and curved forms (Methanobrevibacter curvatus, Methanobrevibacter cuticularis) also occur.
-There are over 150 described species of methanogens, which do not form a monophyletic group in the phylum Euryarchaeota (see Taxonomy).
+There are over 150 described species of methanogens, which do not form a monophyletic group in the domain Archaea (see Taxonomy).
 They are exclusively anaerobic organisms that cannot function under aerobic conditions due to the extreme oxygen sensitivity of methanogenesis enzymes and FeS clusters involved in ATP production.
 However, the degree of oxygen sensitivity varies, as methanogenesis has often been detected in temporarily oxygenated environments such as rice paddy soil, and various molecular mechanisms potentially involved in oxygen and reactive oxygen species (ROS) detoxification have been proposed.
 For instance, a recently identified species Candidatus Methanothrix paradoxum common in wetlands and soil can function in anoxic microsites within aerobic environments but it is sensitive to the presence of oxygen even at trace level and cannot usually sustain oxygen stress for a prolonged time.
 However, Methanosarcina barkeri from a sister family Methanosarcinaceae is exceptional in possessing a superoxide dismutase (SOD) enzyme, and may survive longer than the others in the presence of O_{2}.

 As is the case for other archaea, methanogens lack peptidoglycan, a polymer that is found in the cell walls of bacteria.
 Instead, some methanogens have a cell wall formed by pseudopeptidoglycan (also known as pseudomurein).
 However, most of methanogens have a paracrystalline protein array (S-layer) that fits together like a jigsaw puzzle.
 In some lineages there are less common types of cell envelope such as the proteinaceous sheath of Methanospirillum or the methanochondroitin of Methanosarcina aggregated cells.